 (f) Both the adult and youth will be required to wear hunter orange while deer hunting, as defined in 220-2-.85.

-(3) All antlered bucks and turkeys harvested must be properly recorded on the hunter’s Antlered Buck and Turkey Harvest Record form or reported through Gamecheck program before field dressing or moving.
+(3) All deer and turkeys harvested must be properly recorded on the hunter’s Antlered Buck and Turkey Harvest Record form or reported through Gamecheck program before field dressing or moving.

 (4) It shall be unlawful on Coosa AREA for any person to ride or possess horses except on roads designated for four wheel motorized vehicles.
 Horses are not permitted in the campgrounds from October 1 to April 30.

-(b) It shall be unlawful for any person to take fish for commercial purposes and/or to use commercial fishing gear within said dewatering units from November 1 through January 31 of each fiscal year.
+(b) It shall be unlawful for any person to use commercial fishing gear within said dewatering units from November 1 through January 31 of each fiscal year.

 (c) Temporary blinds may be used for one day only.
 All such blinds, except boat blinds, left in said areas for more than one day shall be disposed of as deemed advisable by the Wildlife and Freshwater Fisheries Division of the Department of Conservation and Natural Resources.

-(d) The construction or use of permanent blinds requiring building material, flooring and/or flotation materials shall not be permitted in, or within 150 yards of, the Mud Creek and Raccoon Creek dewatering units.
+(d) The use of permanent blinds constructed with building material, flooring and/or flotation materials shall be prohibited in, or within 150 yards of, the Mud Creek and Raccoon Creek dewatering units.

-(e) It shall be unlawful for any person using duck and/or goose decoys in the Mud Creek and Raccoon Creek dewatering units to leave said decoys overnight.
-In addition, all unauthorized activity is prohibited from the herein mentioned dewatering units; from 7:00 p.m. to 12 midnight each day during Nov.
+(e) It shall be unlawful for any person using waterfowl decoys in the Mud Creek and Raccoon Creek dewatering units to leave said decoys overnight.
+In addition, all unauthorized activity is prohibited from the herein mentioned dewatering units; from 7:00 PM to 2:00 AM during the period of Nov.
 1 – Feb.
 15; and, 48 hours prior to waterfowl season openings.

 (f) It shall be unlawful to use airboats.

 (g) It shall be unlawful to hunt waterfowl in Mud Creek (Wannville) and Raccoon Creek dewatering units, and Crow Creek AREAS on Tuesdays, Wednesdays, and Thursdays, excepted for the last two weeks of waterfowl season.
-All activity in the Mud Creek (Wannville) and Raccoon Creek dewatering units is prohibited on those days unless authorized by WFF personnel.
+All activity in the Mud Creek (Wannville), Raccoon Creek dewatering units, and Crow Creek AREAS is prohibited on those days unless authorized by WFF personnel.

-(h) It shall be unlawful to have more than 25 shotgun shells in possession while hunting waterfowl on all Jackson County Waterfowl Management Areas (Crow Creek, Mud Creek and Raccoon Creek), Swan Creek WMA and Mallard-Fox AREAS.
+(i) It shall be unlawful to have more than 25 shotgun shells per hunter in possession while hunting waterfowl on all Jackson County Waterfowl Management Areas (Crow Creek, Mud Creek and Raccoon Creek), Swan Creek WMA and Mallard-Fox AREAS.

-(8) It shall be unlawful to operate airboats and mud motors (go-devil type motors) on those portions of Crow Creek and North Sauty Refuges lying north of U.S. Hwy 72 and the Green Tree Reservoir on Mud Creek from November 1 to April 30 of each year.
+(7) It shall be unlawful to operate airboats and air-cooled motors (go-devil type motors) on those portions of Crow Creek and North Sauty Refuges lying north of U.S. Hwy 72 and the Green Tree Reservoir on Mud Creek from November 1 to April 30 of each year.